-Is there anything as close as the American flag to the Dodger uniform?
+Is there anything as close to the American flag as the Dodger uniform?
 It just has “good guys” written all over it.
 Almost as much as orange and black lettering on a vanilla background says “bad guys” all over it.
 Can there ever be any confusion about this?
 I can’t understand the thought process that would allow you to root for the black hats over the blue.
 It has to be some sort of demented mentality and is simply un-American in my way of thinking.
 A few legends in black come to mind: Darth Vader, Simon Legree, Count Dracula and that guy who competes against the Lone Ranger who always wore the dark hat.
 Ever see any villains in blue or white (with a slash of red)?
 Superman?
 The U.S. Marine Corps?
 The U.S. Olympic team?
 Yeah, I didn’t think so.

 But getting back to the Dodger uniform, I absolutely love the fact that it has a red number on the lower left quadrant on the front of the shirt.
 Common sense initially tells you that it doesn’t belong there, but its addition absolutely authenticates it as a legitimate Dodger uniform.
 When I see Dodger jerseys worn by fans without that red number, it is simply not the complete package.

 Tommy John said it best in 1989 to Sports Illustrated journalist Sarah Ballard, even as a member of the New York Yankees: “You know what makes the Dodger uniform?
 It’s the red number on the shirt, I love that.”